FrostyX/frostyx.github.io/_drafts/copr-rpmbuild.md

 categories: dev copr fedora
 ---

 Well, sort of.
 Has your package failed to build in [Copr](http://copr.fedoraproject.org/)?
-We introduce a new tool called `copr-rpmbuild` which allows you to locally reproduce it and make the debugging process much easier.
+We introduce a new tool called `copr-rpmbuild` which allows you to reproduce it locally and make the debugging process much easier.

 ## Behold copr-rpmbuild

 `copr-rpmbuild` is a simple tool for reproducing Copr builds.
 Upon your needs, it can produce SRPM or RPM package.
-The best thing is that we use this tool internally within Copr infrastructure, so you can be sure that it reproduces the build under the exactly same conditions.
+The best thing is that we use this tool internally within Copr infrastructure, so you can be sure that it reproduces the build under exactly same conditions.

 The basic usage is straightforward

 	copr-rpmbuild --build-id <id> --chroot <name>

 This will obtain a task definition from Copr and attempt to build RPM package into `/var/lib/copr-rpmbuild/results/` directory.
-Except from the binary package itself, there are also generated mock configs and logs.
+Except the binary package itself, there are also generated mock configs and logs.

 If you are interested only in SRPM package, use